phalcon/documentation/docs/session.md

 In the above example, after `setOptions()` is called with a new `uniqueId`, data will be stored using `id-2` now and anything stored before that will not be accessible until you change the key back to `id-1`.

 ### Set
 You can use `set()` to store contents in your session.
 The method accepts a `string` as the name of the element and the value to be stored.
-The component also supports the magic setter, so you can set it as a property of the manager.
+The component also supports the magic setter so you can set it as a property of the manager.

 ```php
 <?php